Dawson Creek Supportive Housing

 I have some concerns that I need specific clarification on in regards to your supportive housing that is being constructed in Dawson Creek.
 This will pose a significant impact on business's and residents who live in or near this neighbourhood.
 This supportive housing unit will be located within 25 metres of current residences.
 I have worked alongside individuals who face several different kinds of barriers including employment, mental health and homelessness.
 I understand there is a definite need for a facility such as this.
 But I have some questions and I will be writing letters to the city, South Peace Community Resources Society and BC Housing in regards to the shelter being built.
 One of my questions is about the donation of the land to BC Housing.
 We have heard time and time again that the city doesn't have it in the budget to even keep up to the snow removal in winter months and keep our roads and sidewalks safe and accessible.
 So my question to is how can the city afford to be giving away parcels of land when I can't even get my street plowed?
 If the people accessing this service are at risk won't they be receiving income assistance which will then be profiting BC housing?
 If BC housing is making a profit why do they need the land donated? my next question is what sort of supports are going to be in place to protect the residents and business owners who are directly affected the increase in crime and the drastically increasing amount of theft and vandalism?
 Now I'm speaking from first hand experience having caught people attempting to steal my personal property and quite frankly I am pissed off!
 What other city lots are available for this and does it really need to be located next to a daycare?
 I am also wanting to know what is the eligibility to access this service.
 DO they pre-screen the people seeking this support for a criminal record?
 In your study it shows a widely inaccurate study based on calls from the police six years ago.
 Perhaps you get some accurate numbers and compare it year by year.
 I want to take the opportunity and state that I do feel that this would be impactful for our community and there are certainly people who need this service I just feel it is unfair to the property owners and taxpayers who will be directly effected by this and I'm certain I'm not the only one who feels this way.
 I look forward to everyones feedback.
 Thank you.

-Curtis asked about 4 years agoPeople often confuse supportive housing for a shelter.
+Curtis asked over 4 years agoPeople often confuse supportive housing for a shelter.
 Shelters are an important first step.
 The primary focus of shelters is to bring people indoors to get warm, access food and get the support they need to move into housing – like this property.

 Unlike the shelter programs that take people on a drop in/short term stay basis, supportive housing provides long-term rental units for people experiencing or at risk of homelessness and who need support with varying health and personal needs.
 Supportive housing provides a home with access to on-site supports to ensure people maintain housing stability.
 Residents have their own self-contained studio apartment under a program agreement and participate in an individualized case plan.
 Residents access the services provided by the non-profit housing operator and are connected to primary health care, mental health and/or substance use services.